0065paula/docs/source/h5_doc.md

 ![](save_stack.png)<br />
 12. Launch the Stack by clicking on the "Run Stack" button.<br />
 ![](run_stack.png)<br />
-13. Name the App in the pop-up window, then click on "Run Stack".<br />
+13. Name the App in the pop-up window, then click on "Run Stack".
+Note that you can define here the type of your application (production option brings some optimisations as well as protections), and get a quick review of your app (potential and actual mistakes or advices, as well as the global cost).<br />
 ![](name_app.png)<br />
 14. Wait until the App to be launched.<br />
 ![](start_app.png)<br />